pulp/pulp/docs/sphinx/rest-api/repo/retrieval.rst

 | :method:`post`
 | :path:`/v2/repositories/search/`
 | :permission:`read`
-| :param_list:`post` include the key "criteria" whose value is a mapping structure as defined in :ref:`search_criteria`.
+| :param_list:`post`

+* :param:`?importers,bool,include the "importers" attribute on each repository`
+* :param:`?distributors,bool,include the "distributors" attribute on each repository`

 | :response_list:`_`

 * :response_code:`200,containing the list of repositories`